hurlatunde/SwallowJS/README.md

   <img src="https://img.shields.io/npm/l/vue.svg" alt="License">
 </p>

-A lightweight framework to help kick start your Javascript project to build interactive web interfaces.
-It's so <strong>Ridiculously Fast & Easy-To-Use</strong> You’ll think tt’s magic
+A lightweight framework to help kick start your <b>Firebase</b> project to build interactive web interfaces.
+It's so <strong>Ridiculously Fast & Easy-To-Use</strong> You’ll think it’s magic
+- Easy Firebase Integration
+- Fast & Easy-To-Use
 - Flexible
 - Fast without the need for compiling / optimization
-- "logic-less-view" because there are no if statements, else clauses, or for loops.
+- "Logic-less-view" because there are no if statements, else clauses, or for loops.
 Instead there are only tags.

+The most important parts of the SwallowJs Framework are the simple included set of different functions.
+It's build mainly mainly on PathJs for routing, MustacheJs for view and depend more on Firebase for data-source.
+It that simply
 <br>
 <img src="https://raw.githubusercontent.com/hurlatunde/swallow.js/master/swallow/utility/css/img/swallow.png" />
 <br>